MarvelousME/CurrencyXchangeApi/README.md

 Step 2.
 Extract the zip file and later on open the Redis Server and Redis CLI.
 ![Redis](https://github.com/user-attachments/assets/5e7ef845-fbea-4673-a038-6a0d69bf8b4b)

- Install the following NuGet Packages, which need step by steps in our application
+# Install the following NuGet Packages, which need step by steps in our application

 StackExchange.Redis

-#Developer Comments
-:-)

-#Assessor Comments